jrkprogramming/PokemonBattleArena/README.md

 - Constantly had random bugs whether it was data loading in weird or things returning undefined and making sure the code is following the flow of the original Pokemon games.
 - Didn't have a lot of practice with the DOM and CSS, so adding those elements to my game was a bit of a challenge.
 - The PokeAPI having all the data really made things easy, the hard part was accessing the data and being able to maniulate them and interacting with them.
 - Before having buttons for everything, I used prompts to get input from the user.
 The user would have to type in which Pokemon they wanted to add to their party and type which moves they wanted.
-Creating buttons was an obvious important feature.
+Creating buttons was an obvious, important feature.
 (And as you can tell it was a pain to test before having buttons.)